mui/toolpad/docs/data/toolpad/studio/getting-started/first-app.md

 # Build your first app

-<p class="description">Learn the fundamentals of building with Toolpad by creating a small application.</p>
+<p class="description">Learn the fundamentals of building with Toolpad Studio by creating a small application.</p>

-This guide will walk you through the process of creating a small Toolpad application.
+This guide will walk you through the process of creating a small Toolpad Studio application.
 You'll use the MUI X Data Grid component to display a list of dog breeds from the [Dog API](https://dog.ceo/dog-api/).
 When you click on the name of a breed, a random photo of the breed will be displayed using the Material UI Image component.

 ## Purpose

-This guide is intended to introduce you to the fundamentals of building with Toolpad.
+This guide is intended to introduce you to the fundamentals of building with Toolpad Studio.
 By the end, you should be able to:

-- set up a new Toolpad app
+- set up a new Toolpad Studio app
 - navigate through your workspace
 - design a page and connect its data